 When you take your pension at retirement, you can withdraw some or all of your pot as a cash lump sum.
 The first 25% of this withdrawal is tax-free.
 You’ll pay income tax on the remaining 75%.

-Most UK taxpayers get tax relief on pension contributions.
-HMRC will add a 25% tax top up onto basic rate taxpayers’ contributions, which amounts to an extra £25 for every £100 you pay in.
+Most UK taxpayers get tax relief on their pension contributions.
+HMRC will usually add a 25% tax top up to basic rate taxpayers’ contributions.
+For example, if you were to contribute £100, the tax top up will essentially boost that saving up to £125.
 Higher and additional rate taxpayers can claim further tax relief through their Self-Assessment tax return.

 Your personal pension remains uncrystallised until you start taking a retirement income from it using drawdown or an annuity.